eliasson/markuseliasson.se/content/article/technical-debt.md

 Have you ever experienced a full stop on new features due to the team is busy working on technical debt?

 What is technical debt, who owns it and when is it due?
-Ask that question to a development team and you will likely get vague answers, something about architecture, slow development time and guaranteed - lack of unit-tests.
+Ask that question to a development team and you will likely get vague answers, something about architecture, slow development time, lack of unit-tests or that the code is too old.

 The truth is that **there is no such thing as technical debt!**